 Van der Berg Holding N.V. is a Dutch holding company with four subsidiaries operating in food distribution.
 Consolidated revenue is €112M.
 The group employs 340 people across the Netherlands and Belgium.
 The engagement is in its second year.
 The previous year’s fraud discussion working paper contains a single page with two risks identified: revenue recognition and management override.

-Participants: Engagement partner M. ten Brink, senior auditor S. Vermeulen, staff auditors P. Hendriks and A. Claessens (the Belgian subsidiary lead).
+The participants were engagement partner M. ten Brink, senior auditor S. Vermeulen, staff auditors P. Hendriks and A. Claessens (the Belgian subsidiary lead).
 The session was held on 3 October 2027 and lasted 55 minutes.

 1. Fraudulent financial reporting

 The team discussed the following fraud risk factors.
-The holding company's bank covenants require a minimum EBITDA of €8.5M.
+The holding company’s bank covenants require a minimum EBITDA of €8.5M.
 Consolidated EBITDA for the prior year was €9.1M, leaving a margin of €600K.
 This creates incentive pressure on management to maintain or overstate EBITDA.
 The CFO prepares the consolidation entries without a secondary review.
 Two of the four subsidiaries use different ERP systems, and consolidation adjustments are made in Excel.
-The team identified a fraud risk: manipulation of consolidation entries to inflate EBITDA, specifically in the areas of intercompany elimination adjustments and cost allocation between subsidiaries.
+The team identified a fraud risk: manipulation of consolidation entries to inflate EBITDA, specifically through intercompany elimination adjustments and cost allocation between subsidiaries.

 2. Misappropriation of assets by employees

 The team discussed cash handling at the two retail distribution centres.
 Daily cash receipts average €15K per centre.
 Cash is counted by the warehouse supervisor and deposited by the same person.
 No segregation of duties exists for amounts below €5K.
-The team identified this as a fraud risk for the assertion of completeness of cash receipts, though the potential misstatement amount (estimated at €50K annually even in a worst case) is below performance materiality of €220K.
+The team identified this as a fraud risk for the assertion of completeness of cash receipts, though the potential misstatement amount (estimated at €50K annually even in a worst case) is below performance materiality (PM) of €220K.
 The team assessed this risk as present but not significant.

-Document the assessment even where the risk is below materiality.
-The revised standard's "matters discussed" requirement means the team's reasoning should be visible.
+Documentation note: Document the assessment even where the risk is below materiality.
+The revised standard’s “matters discussed” requirement means the team’s reasoning should be visible.

 3. Misappropriation of assets by third parties